rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 ### Ingredients

 Note: This recipe is optimized for FIRM ripe bananas, mostly because I can't stomach the sweetness of mushy bananas.
 A few brown spots are fine, but if you use the super mushy bananas typically associated with banana bread, the batter will not set properly.
-I list ranges below for some of the wet ingredients; use more wets if you have firm barely-ripe bananas, and less wets if you have bananas with some brown spots.
+I list ranges below for some of the wet ingredients; use more wets if you have firm bananas that are not discolored inside, and less wets if you have soft bananas with some brown inside.

 Wet:
 + 2 eggs, beaten